qnano/drift-estimation/README.md

 - On Windows, install cmake and make sure it is available in the path.
 Then, run build_windows.bat
 - On Linux (tested on Ubuntu 20.04):
   - Install CUDA from the nVidia website.
 Install cmake and use "cmake .", followed by "make" in the repository root.
+  - Currently, CPU-only build is not compiling, you need CUDA.
-  - This should build ./bin/release/libdme.so
+  - This should build ./bin/release/libdme_cuda.so
+  - If anything goes wrong, cmake intermediary files have to be removed before starting over (CMakeFiles directory and CMakeCache.txt)
   - dme_example.py should now run without errors.
 - On MacOS, CUDA is no longer supported by nVidia, so only the CPU version can be used.
   - Thanks to Duncan Ryan for help getting the GCC build working and confirming it runs on MacOS!